benlesh/ALE/README.md

 Licensed under MIT license

 ===
+# DO NOT USE: This is an old experiment and is not maintained

 This project is a Node.js style implementation of an event loop architecture in C#.
 This is something I whipped up for fun, mostly as a proof of concept.
 I like it though, and I'm looking for feedback.